-- Step 3: Place the squash in the Instant Pot on top of the rack.
+- Place the squash in the Instant Pot on top of the trivet.
 Pour a cup of water into the Instant Pot.

-- Step 6: Carefully remove the squash from the Instant Pot using the handles on the rack and set it on a cutting board.
+- Carefully open the Instant Pot and remove the squash from the Instant Pot using the handles on the trivet.
+Set it on a cutting board.
 If it's too hot to touch, allow it to cool slightly.

-- Step 7: Slice across the squash, following the pattern from the pierced holes made with the paring knife.
+- Slice across the squash, following the pattern from the pierced holes made with the paring knife.

-- Step 8: Use a grapefruit spoon to gently scrape out the seeds.
+- Use a grapefruit spoon to gently scrape out the seeds.
 They should come out very easily.

-- Step 9: Use forks to pull the squash away from the skin, fluffing and separating it a bit as you remove it.
+- Use forks to pull the squash away from the skin, fluffing and separating it a bit as you remove it.

-- Step 10: Eat and enjoy it right away, OR store in an airtight container and refrigerate for 5 days.
+- Eat and enjoy it right away, OR store in an airtight container and refrigerate for up to 5 days.